ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   receiving Messages, see {{peer-example}}.

-The examples in this section presume that a transport protocol is available between the Locala and Remopt Endpoints that provides Reliable Data Transfer, Preservation of data ordering, and Preservation of Message Boundaries.
+The examples in this section presume that a transport protocol is available between the Local and Remote Endpoints that provides Reliable Data Transfer, Preservation of data ordering, and Preservation of Message Boundaries.
 In this case, the application can choose to receive only complete messages.